 This building is located along the road to the ice pier and Hut Point.
-It and the oil-fired waste incinerator inside were completed by NMCB-71 during the 1971-72 season as an attempt to, well, get rid of trash and garbage in means other than open burning or dumping on the sea ice in front of the station.
+It, as well as the oil-fired waste incinerators inside, were completed by NMCB-71 during the 1971-72 season as an attempt to, well, get rid of trash and garbage in means other than open burning or dumping on the sea ice in front of the station.
 There were no studies done, and this was before the days of environmental impact statements...it turns out that the Navy was putting up a similar installation at the Naval Research Laboratory at Point Barrow, so they bought another set of equipment for McMurdo (!).
 The set of equipment included two 500 pound-per-hour incinerator units, so that one could be cleaned while the other was in operation.
 Each was equipped with an auxiliary oil burner for dealing with wet trash.
 The units were installed at the southeast end of the building (the end closest to Building 155, with the lowered floor).
-They were tested at the end of the 1971-72 season, but it was quickly discovered that the waste generated locally (lots of food waste) was too wet--much wetter than the Barrow waste stream; a significant amount of fuel to burn the garbage.
-Also the building was poorly designed-- the incinerator doors were very small (only 2 square feet), and the plan of operation was for dumpsters to be emptied onto the tipping floor (inside the rollup door) and the contents hand-shoveled into the incinerators.
+They were tested at the end of the 1971-72 season, but it was quickly discovered that the waste generated locally (which included lots of food waste) was too wet--much wetter than the Barrow waste stream; a significant amount of fuel was required to burn the garbage.
+And the system was poorly designed-- the incinerator doors were very small (only 2 square feet), and the plan of operation was for dumpsters to be emptied onto the tipping floor (inside the rollup door) and the contents hand-shoveled into the incinerators.
 This caused problems with larger pieces of trash that had to be broken down.
-So...its operation was rather labor-intensive and inefficient, as I was told when I was at McM in December 1972.
+So...its operation was rather labor-intensive and inefficient, as I was told when I was in McMurdo in December of 1972.
 So it never was put into operation.
-Below, a photo of the structure being erected (these 2 photos are from the DF-72 NMCB-71 cruisebook).

-Above, the building as it looked with its original siding, this photo is from Joe Warne who wintered in 1980.
+Here's a later view of the other side of the building, this photo is from Joe Warne who wintered in 1980.

 Jump ahead just a few more years...in the early 1990s NSF was being hammered to reduce the open burning and other waste stockpiling at the "Fortress Rocks Landfill" so they with ASA devised a couple of incinerator projects.
 So...during the 1990-91 summer a new incinerator was installed in this building (and used extensively during the 1991 winter), while the other options were considered.
 The permanent incinerator was to be in an existing warehouse building (340) up the hill from Building 155...in the meantime another "interim" incinerator would be installed somewhere, and it ended up in Building 185 (the waste barn) despite this 1991 NSF environmental action memorandum.
 This unit was operated during the 1992 winter.
 Burning was eventually discontinued because of an environmental lawsuit...and ultimately because of the Madrid protocol.
 It turned out that shipping the stuff out was cheaper than building and operating an incinerator anyway.
-All incineration was discontinued on 22 March 1993 (Lugar, Robert M. "Results of SO2, NOx, and CO Monitoring at McMurdo Station, Antarctica," EG&G Idaho Inc., May 1993 describes some of the air monitoring done during the 1992-93 season.
+All incineration was discontinued on 22 March 1993.
+The report: Lugar, Robert M. "Results of SO2, NOx, and CO Monitoring at McMurdo Station, Antarctica," EG&G Idaho Inc., May 1993 describes some of the air monitoring done during the 1992-93 season.

-This structure, otherwise known as Building 183, has been expanded and modified a bit since 1972.
+The incinerator building, otherwise known as Building 183, has been expanded and modified a bit since 1972.
 At one time it was being used for preparing airdrop bundles.
 Currently it is used by SPoT.
 I had a look around the outside of the building in November 2008 but I didn't have a working camera.
 So...below is a 2007 photo courtesy of Alan Light.

 Oh, the next chapter in the incinerator story...a new unit of some sort was flown to McMurdo early in the 2011-12 season on one of the C-17's, or so it was reported by someone on that aircraft.
 I haven't heard a word about its intended purpose.
 I'm guessing it was a small specialized unit to deal with biowaste from the Crary Lab, but I really don't know. ??